 Rod Judkins is a London-based artist, illustrator, designer and writer.
 Since graduating from the Royal College of Art he has had numerous solo exhibitions in London and abroad.
 He teaches on conceptual-thinking seminars at many colleges and has written two books, The Art of Creative Thinking, and Change Your Mind: 57 Ways to unlock Your Creative Self.

-Read an interview with Rod on the Short Course blog here.
+Read an interview with Rod on the CSM Short Courses blog.

 Please bring with you to the first session: